magbenji/summary/index.md

 On March 20, a small team of researchers from Boise State University, Idaho State University, University of Idaho, Lewis and Clark, and Washington State University met with TJ Bliss (Board of Education), Martijn van Beek (Idaho Department of Health and Welfare) *[others important to mention]*.
 The information provided in the document is a short summary of the number of infected, hospitalized, and dead, we could expect to see in Idaho from Covid-19.

-The information presented below has been compiled from limited data sources, and during a brief period of time.
-Predicting Covid-19 is very difficult and there is no guarantee that the information presented below is correct.
-However, based on the information we had at the time, the below summarizes what we might anticipate in the coming weeks and months.
+We reiterate our above disclaimer: Modeling Covid-19 with numerical accuracy will only be possible in hindsight.
+No guarantees of numerical accuracy are made for the predictions that follow.
+However, based on information available between March 20 and March 24, the following models and methods give a peek at what we might anticipate over the next year.

 ## Methods
-As mentioned above, predicting the number of infected, hospitalizations, and deaths in Idaho due to Covid-19 is difficult.
 We use a model to make the predictions, and there are currently many unknowns in the equations we are using.
 For instance, if the number of people who are exposed is higher (or lower) than the parameter in the model, the model will under (or over) estimate the number of people who become infected.
 While the exact value for the parameters is unknown, we can use the prior information to guess a range of plausible values.
 For each parameter we have examined a range of values, and we present the expected potential values based on these ranges.

 <figure style="float:right;width:40%;margin-left:20px">
 <img src="./fig/SEIR.PNG" >